Chess pie: History

+Sweet Invention by food writer and former-chef Michael Krondl (2011) stated that it originates from the British "Transparent pudding".
+The pudding was made with custard and baked in a crust, and was renamed Chess Pie in the United States.

+The First Ladies Cook Book (1965) attributes a recipe for "chess cakes" to Martha Washington, containing lemon and wine.
+The actual recipe in her cookbook, however, is for "cheesecakes without cheese curd" and uses currants.

+Despite the pie's iconic status in the South, no recipe for "Chess Pie" appears in the first Southern cookbook, The Virginia Housewife (1824) by Mary Randolph.
+Food writer Jean Anderson characterizes the early recipes for transparent pudding, such as "Mary Randolph's Transparent Pudding" (containing no milk) in the 1825 edition are "for all intents and purposes chess pie".

-It is unknown where the name "chess pie" came from, although there are several theories.
-The most likely is "chess-cake pie", as in cheese cake pie, became chess pie over time.
-Martha Washington's Chess Cake recipe is similar to today's chess pie.
-The 1881 cookbook Buckeye Cookery—With Hints on Practical Housekeeping included a recipe submitted by Mrs. J. Carson of Glendale, Minnesota.
+The earliest recipe for Chess pie found by the food blogger, The Passionate Foodie, was in the October 1866 edition of The American Agriculturalist.
+The cookbook Buckeye Cookery—With Hints on Practical Housekeeping (1881) included a recipe submitted by Mrs. J. Carson of Glendale, Minnesota.
 The recipe maintained the basic custard ingredients of eggs, butter, and sugar, but the egg whites were whipped into a meringue and spread on top.

-One of the most popular theories is that it is an eggcorn of "It's just pie" due to a misinterpretation of the pronunciation "It's jes' pie" in Southern American English.
-The pie was thought to be so simple any home cook with eggs, butter and sugar would know what to do.

-Chess pie is the South's most searched-for Thanksgiving pie.
-Despite the pie's iconic status in the South, no recipe for "Chess Pie" appears in the first Southern cookbook, Mary Randolph's 1824 The Virginia Housewife.
-One food historian explains the early recipes for transparent pudding, such as "Mary Randolph's Transparent Pudding" (containing no milk) in the 1825 edition are "for all intents and purposes chess pie".
-Recipes for "Chess Pie" made without milk can be found in early 20th-century cookbooks.
+Recipes for "Chess Pie" made without milk can be found in early 20th century cookbooks.

-Variations of the chess pie include transparent pie, molasses pie, brown sugar pie, syrup pie, and vinegar pie.
+Variations of the chess pie have included transparent pie, molasses pie, brown sugar pie, syrup pie, and vinegar pie.

 Composition

-The basic chess pie recipe calls for the preparation of a single crust and a filling composed of flour, butter, sugar, and eggs and milk or condensed milk.
+The basic chess pie recipe calls for the preparation of a single crust and a filling composed of flour, butter, sugar, eggs, and milk or condensed milk.
 Some variations call for the addition of cornmeal as a thickener.
 Many recipes call for an acid such as vinegar, buttermilk, or lemon juice.

-Recipes dating from the 19th century typically including eggs, butter, sugar, and vinegar baked in a pie crust, with regional variations.
+Recipes dating from the 19th century typically include eggs, butter, sugar, and vinegar baked in a pie crust, with regional variations.

 Flavor variations include lemon, coconut, and chocolate chess pie.

 Some nut pies, including some pecan, fall under the category of chess pies.

-Traditional pecan pie recipes do not include milk or condensed milk in the filling, and are typically regarded as a type of sugar pie similar to British treacle tart rather than a milk-containing custard (see Pecan pie).
+Traditional pecan pie recipes do not include milk or condensed milk in the filling, and are typically regarded as a type of sugar pie similar to British treacle tart rather than a milk-containing custard.